fadedbee/aluless/README.md

 <pre>
 15..         ..0

-INRZHMvrmxxlllll
+INRZHMvrmxxlllbb

+  lllbb: a value between -16 and 15, when v is low
-  lllll: a value between -16 and 15 xx     : a value between 0 and 3, xored with the lowest two address bits
+     bb: the register byte specifier, between 0 and 3 xx     : a value between 0 and 3, xored with the lowest two address bits
 </pre>